-- B1 i) The Corporate business planning programme is used to assess identified projects against criteria including the Council's agreed policy, its priorities, the outcomes of public consultation, demonstration of continuous improvement and changing legislative need. - B1 iv), B2 ii), C2 iii) The Consultation Strategy 2022-2027 sets out the Council's commitment to involve local people in its most important decisions. - C1 iii) Project / performance and risk review process through from Project Boards, SMT, Committees, Cabinet and/or Council.
+- Processes already described in other sections, for example: • B1 i) The Corporate business planning programme is used to assess identified projects against criteria including the Council's agreed policy, its priorities, the outcomes of public consultation, demonstration of continuous improvement and changing legislative need. • B1 iv), B2 ii), C2 iii) The Consultation Strategy 2022-2027 sets out the Council's commitment to involve local people in its most important decisions. • The Digital Strategy 2024-2027 sets out how the organisation will transform digitally, including how residents can engage with the council (e.g live chat options, chat bots, and digital services) • C1 iii) Project / performance and risk review process through from Project Boards, SMT, Committees, Cabinet and/or Council.
 A NHDC Project Management Framework, provides a robust process for planning and controlling strategic and operational matters.
-The Project Management Guidance is currently being updated. - A Statement of Community Involvement Formally adopted on 21st July 2020 sets out how the Council will involve the community in preparing the Local Plan and in considering planning applications.
-At the March Cabinet meeting held in 2023 a revised Statement of Community Involvement (reflecting a change in emphasis from preparing the Local Plan to implementing it) was approved for a six week consultation period. - Calendar of meetings/ Forward Plan process which indicates when strategic and operations matters will be considered.

-Outcomes/ examples: ☑ Examples linked to B1-C1 iii) linked to the above.
-In the 2021/22 Annual Assurance Statement and Internal Audit Report presented in June 2022, SIAS concluded that the corporate governance and risk management frameworks substantially comply with the CIPFA/SOLACE best practice guidance on corporate governance. <a b9486="" democracy.north-herts.gov.uk="" documents="" href="https://srvmodgov01.north-herts.gov.uk/documents/b9514/SIAS%20ANNUAL%20REPORT%20AND%20UPDATE%20ON%20202223%20AUDIT%20PLAN%2015th-Jun-2022%2019.30%20Finance%20Audit%20and%20Risk%20Co.pdf?T=9 D2 ii) Engaging with internal and external stakeholders in determining how services and other courses of action should be planned and delivered.
-This according to CIPFA/SOLACE is demonstrated by, for eg: Communication strategy Substa ntial D2 ii What NHDC has or does: A Communications Strategy (2019-2023) [Communications Strategy page] sets out the approach to communicating internal and external stakeholders.
-The Customer Service Strategy 2021-2027.
-Working within partner organisations, such as: The Co-operative Councils Innovation Network (CCIN), East of England Local Government Association, East and North Herts NHS Trust - Involvement Committee, Groundwork Hertfordshire East, Herts Leaders' Group, Hertfordshire Waste Partnership, Letchworth Garden City Heritage Foundation, London Luton Airport Consultative Committee, The Hertfordshire Climate Change and Sustainability Partnership (HCCSP), and Hertfordshire Policy and Partnerships Network.
-Nominations of Representatives to Outside Bodies: Funding groups such as Citizens Advice North Herts through more formal contractual arrangements for service delivery See: Community Grants 2020-2021_0.pdf (north-herts.gov.uk) Outcomes/ examples: -- -- --
+The Project Management Guidance was updated in 2023.
+A Statement of Community Involvement - Formally adopted in September 2023 at Cabinet, it sets out how the Council will involve the community in the planning process.
+The current version reflects that the Local Plan 2011-2031 has now been adopted and stes out how the public can be involved in subsequent elements including Supplementary Planning Document, neighbourhood plans, pre-application masterplans, and the review of the Local Plan.
+The final version reflects amendments made as a result of a six week public consultation period. • Calendar of meetings/ Forward Plan process which indicates when strategic and operations matters will be considered.
+Outcomes/ examples: Examples linked to B1-C1 iii) linked to the above.
+In the 2022/23 Annual Assurance Statement and Internal Audit Report presented to FAR in June 2023, SIAS concluded that the corporate governance and risk management frameworks substantially comply with the CIPFA/SOLACE best practice guidance on corporate governance. https://democracy.north-herts.gov.uk/documents/s22298/NHC%20-%20SIAS%20Annual%20Assurance%20Statement%20and%20Internal%20Audit%20Annual%20Report%202022-23.pdf D2 ii) Engaging with internal and external stakeholders in determining how services and other courses of action should be planned Substa and delivered.
+This according to CIPFA/SOLACE is demonstrated by, for eq: ntial Communication strategy D2 ii What NHDC has or does: • A Communications Strategy (2019-2023) [Communications Strategy page] sets out the approach to communicating internal and external stakeholders. • The Customer Service Strategy 2021-2027. - The Digital Strategy 2023-2027.